Skip to main content

-Showing posts with label quote.
-Show all posts
+Showing posts with the label quote

 Do you control your money, or does it control you?
 It’s a question worth pondering